nl-design-system/denhaag/CONTRIBUTING.md

 ## Typescript coding style

 Changes to Den Haag React Component Library code must conform to the JavaScript Standard Style.
 The project has linters set up to verify the code style.
-Use the `yarn lint` or `yarn lint:ts` command to check your changes and ensure they conform to the standard.
+Use the `pnpm run lint` or `pnpm run lint:ts` command to check your changes and ensure they conform to the standard.

 When defining an export for a component, add a named export as well as a default export: